Click here for our Mobile Site

 I-prac-domesticviolence

 Massachusetts domestic violence cases feature a major difference from other misdemeanor assault crimes: the police must make an arrest if they find any probable cause to believe that the crime was actually committed.
-If you have been arrested for domestic assault or any other family violence charge, Contact Boston Domestic Violence Attorney Steven J. Topazio for a free consultation about your legal options.
+If you have been arrested for domestic assault or any other family violence charge contact Boston Domestic Violence Attorney Steven J. Topazio for a free confidential consultation about your legal options.

 What distinguishes domestic violence from other assault crimes is the relationship between the alleged perpetrator and the victim.
 While there is no doubt that spousal abuse and other instances of violence between family members and intimate partners is a serious social problem, it is equally clear that the laws that criminalize domestic violence can be misused to punish people who really don't belong in the criminal justice system.